• Home

 In March of 1271, the Muslim forces started to lay siege to the castle, surrounding and preventing and Christian movement in or out.
 Siege engines (see below) were brought up and the walls attacked.
 T

-he attackers undermined a tower in the southwest corner causing it to collapse whereupon the Muslim army attacked through the breach and the Crusaders retreated to the inner ward.
-After 10 days the Muslim besiegers sent a letter to the garrison, supposedly from the Grand Master of the Knights Hospitaller in Tripoli, which granted permission for them to surrender.
+he attackers undermined a tower in the southwest corner causing it to collapse whereupon the Muslim army attacked through the breach (gap).
+After 10 days the Muslim besiegers sent a letter to the garrison, supposedly from the Grand Master of the Knights Hospitaller in Tripoli, which gave permission for them to surrender.
 The letter was a forgery but the garrison surrendered and were allowed to live.
+(Compare this to how the Crusaders treated the Muslims in Ma'arrat al-Numan)

-The Trebuchet - the medieval innovation in warfare.
+Extra - Siege Engines - The Trebuchet, the medieval innovation in warfare.

 Most medieval offensive military technology was simply inherited from earlier periods, but the large trebuchets used against the stone castles of the period were new and in recent years there have been a significant efforts in experimental archeological to try and understand how they worked and whether they were genuinely capable of knocking down stone walls.
 The answer, in case you're wondering, is yes.